 In February 2024, the Company adopted the 2024 Inducement Plan (Inducement Plan).
-The Inducement Plan was adopted by the compensation committee of the Company's board of directors without stockholder approval pursuant to Nasdaq Marketplace Rule 5635(c)(4).
+The Inducement Plan was adopted by the compensation committee of the Company's board of directors without stockholder approval pursuant to Nasdaq Marketplace Rule 5635(c)(4) (Rule 5635(c)(4)).
 In accordance with Rule 5635(c)(4), awards made under the Inducement Plan, including stock options and restricted stock units, may only be granted to newly hired employees as a material inducement to accept employment with the Company.
 Awards granted under the Inducement Plan expire no later than ten years from the date of grant.
-An aggregate of 1,250,000 shares of common stock were reserved for issuance under the Inducement Plan.
-As of September 30, 2024, there were 738,025 shares available for issuance under the Inducement Plan.
+An aggregate of 500,000 shares of common stock were reserved for issuance under the Inducement Plan.
+No shares were granted under the plan during the three months ended March 31,2024.